Skip to content

 • Log files. stdout_logfile / stderr_logfile are dropped — RunWisp captures both streams for every run automatically, no paths to manage.
 Tune size and retention with log_max_size and keep_runs instead.

 • Daemon sections. [supervisord], [supervisorctl], [unix_http_server], [inet_http_server], and [rpcinterface] are supervisord’s own plumbing and have no RunWisp equivalent — RunWisp’s daemon is configured in [daemon] and served over HTTP out of the box.
-They’re skipped.
+They’re skipped, with a note at the bottom of the summary.

 • [eventlistener] / [fcgi-program].
 Not supported — RunWisp has no event listener bus or FastCGI process manager.
-They’re skipped with a note so you know to handle them another way.
+Nothing is generated for them, but they still get a ! row: they’re not “nothing to do”, they’re “go do this another way”.

 • Logs you don’t have to tail.
 Per-run stdout/stderr, streamed live to the Web UI and TUI and indexed for search — not a flat file you rotate by hand.